All Episodes

 They're seeking utopia.

-We do it right, nobody we might get to the point, nobody will die.
+Nobody, we might get to the point, nobody will die.

 I mean, it's absurd, folks.

-These people are flat out dangerously absurd.
+These people are flat out, dangerously absurd.

 And this is where I am light years ahead.

-People a don't see it, B don't want to.
+People, A, don't see it, B, don't want to.

-I know you in this audience get it.
+I know you in this audience get it, but January 16, 2009, I said, I hope he fails.

-I knew what his intentions were.
+I knew what his intentions are.

 I knew he had a chip on his shoulder about this country.

-I know that he doesn't like it as town.
+I know that he doesn't like it.

 I know how he's been taught.